 Countries where people commute the longest

-In a research that included 52 countries, the following ones managed to nab the unflattering titles of being the top 5 countries with the longest commute:
+In a research that included 52 countries, the following ones managed to nab the unflattering titles of being the top 5 countries with the longest average commute time:

 Israel is a narrow winner in this category – with 1 hour and 37 minutes, it surpasses the second country with the longest commute, United Arab Emirates, by 1 minute.
 India (1:31), Hong Kong (1:30) and Kenya (1:20), round up the top 5.

-The same research also offer the top 5 countries with the lowest average commute:
+The same research also offer the top 5 countries with the shortest average commute time:

 Japan is a sure winner with 39 minutes on average – but, the previously mentioned mix of overpacked trains and specialized personnel who push you onto said trains doesn’t really make them sound as commute winners.